 To the extent that any portion of the costs for which Operator is responsible under this Agreement are now or at any time in the future (a) recovered from a party other than Operator, or (b) are determined by Applicable Law and Regulations, the FERC, or an ISO not to be Operator’s responsibility, Operator will not be responsible for such costs.
 To the extent that any such costs have already been paid by Operator, Company will refund to Operator such amounts within thirty (30) days after (i) Company is otherwise reimbursed for such costs by a party other than Operator, or (ii) such determination has been made.
 Company agrees to provide to Operator such documentation as Operator reasonably requires to determine the amounts of such refunds due to Operator.

-SECTION 12 – DISPUTE RESOLUTION
+SECTION 12 – DISPUTE RESOLUTION [See changes in Interconnection Agreement and based upon finalization of those changes, this section should be changed in order to conform with those changes]

 Good Faith Negotiations